raspberrypilearning/hello-world/en/step_2.md

 The `emoji.py` file contains variable definitions including: `world = '🌍🌎🌏'`.

-`world` is a variable and it stores the text string '🌍🌎🌏'.
+`world` is a variable and it stores the text '🌍🌎🌏'.
 Emoji are special characters.

 You can `print` more than one item at a time by including a comma ',' in between the items.